Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Experimental Results

-We show that \emph{DeepSfT} is resistant to light changes and significant occlusions.
-The first two rows of Table \ref{tb:resistance} show representative examples of scenes with external and self occlusions for the thin-shell and volumetric objects. \emph{DeepSfT} is able to cope with them, accurately detecting the occlusion boundaries.
+We show that DeepSfT is resistant to light changes and significant occlusions in table \ref{tb:resistance}.
+The first two rows of the table show representative examples of scenes with external and self occlusions.
+DeepSfT is able to cope with them, accurately detecting the occlusion boundaries.

-The third and fourth rows of Table \ref{tb:resistance} show examples of scenes with light changes that produce significant changes in shading. \emph{DeepSfT} shows resistance to those changes.
+The third and fourth rows show examples of scenes with illumination that produce significant shading variations.
+DeepSfT shows good resistance to these variations.

-\subsection{Failure Modes}
+\subsection{Failure modes}

-There are some instances where \emph{DeepSfT} fails, shown in the final two rows of Table~\ref{tb:resistance}.
+There are some instances where DeepSfT fails, shown in the final two rows of table~\ref{tb:resistance}.
 There are general failure modes of SfT (very strong occlusions and illumination changes), for which all methods will fail at some point.
-We also have failure modes specific to a learning-based approach (excessive deformations that are not represented in the training set).
+There are also failure modes specific to learning-based approaches (excessive deformations that are not represented in the training set).
+However, recall that wide-baseline methods like DeepSft can recover easily from failures with video inputs because they process each image independently, unlike short-baseline methods.
+Therefore failure for some frames in a video does not prevent successful reconstruction and registration in the later frames.